paulcarvalho/paulcarvalho.github.io/research.md

 Fisheries models allow scientists to explore fish population dynamics in response to a variety of environmental (e.g. climate change) and anthropogenic (e.g. fishing) factors and help managers make informed decision.
 I use fisheries modeling techniques to explore the conservation and socio-economic tradeoffs of alternative fisheries management strategies.

-### Fisheries independent indicators
+### Fisheries-independent indicators

 Most coral reef fisheries lack the data required for traditional stock assessment methods.
+However, fisheries-independent indicators can be a cost-effective method to assess the population status of fishes on coral reefs.

 ### Socio-environmental synthesis